-- A. Method of Payment - 1.
-Reimbursement shall be made monthly on an actual cost basis for capital funds for building improvements and operational start-up for the Cascade Hall Facility. - 2.
-Supporting documentation which lists the expenditures and includes the receipts related to infrastructure development costs must be submitted along with the invoice. - B. Additional Requirements
+- 1. Reimbursement shall be made monthly on an actual cost basis for capital funds for building improvements and operational start-up for the Cascade Hall Facility. - 2.
+Supporting documentation which lists the expenditures and includes the receipts related to infrastructure development costs must be submitted along with the invoice. - B. Additional Requirements None.